stjudecloud/university/docs/visualization-community/tutorials/heatmap/index.md

 ```

 # When data is hosted on the HPC
-*   Log into VisCom and create a new visualization.
-*   Copy the code block example below.
 *	Upload the .txt data onto the HPC.
 *	Locate your .txt data in your directory.
 *	Find the path to this file.
 *   Add path to file in line 11.
-*   Add name of file to line 9.
 *   Save your visualization in VisCom.
 *   Click the 'Go Back' button in VisCom.
 *   Click your visualization title to render.